mplanchard/pydecor/README.rst

 This package provides generic decorators, which can be used with any function to provide extra utility to decorated resources, as well as convenience decorators implemented using those generic decorators.

+While the information below is enough to get you started, I highly recommend checking out the `decorator module docs`_ to see all the options and details for the various decorators!

 Generics
 ~~~~~~~~